cogent3/cogent3/doc/cookbook/tables.rst

 Joining or merging tables
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 We do a standard inner join here for a restricted subset.
 We must specify the columns that will be used for the join.
-Here we just use ``Locus`` but multiple columns can be used, and their names can be different between the tables.
-Note that the second table's title becomes a part of the column names.
+Here we just use ``Locus``.

 .. doctest::